BestTimesToVisit.com Logo

 Dive into the Mesoamerican Barrier Reef

 Immerse yourself in the vibrant underwater world of the second-largest barrier reef on Earth.
-Explore coral gardens teeming with marine life, from colorful parrotfish to graceful sea turtles.
-Consider a night dive for a chance to witness nocturnal creatures emerge.
+Explore coral gardens teeming with marine life, from colorful parrotfish to majestic sea turtles.
+Consider a night dive for a completely different perspective, witnessing nocturnal creatures emerge.

 Wander through the West End's Bohemian Charm